lauracdobie/gym_project/README.md

 # gym_project
-Class booking app for a gym.
+Member and fitness class booking management system for a gym.

 The brief was for the app to allow the user to: add/edit members